simon-tanna/T1A3_Terminal_Application/README.md

 * [artii](https://github.com/miketierney/artii/) - In order to present a visually engaging text for the user, 'artii' is used to convert plain text to ascii art on screen.

 * [tty-font](https://github.com/piotrmurach/tty-font) - 'tty-font' is to be used on the occassion when a smaller ascii font is required.

+### 1.7 Testing

+The testing for class methods is performed using the 'rspec' Ruby gem.
+3 tests were performed and passed.
+The testing code can be found in the spec directory of the GitHub respository.

+Manual testing was performed on aspects of the Football Shootout app to check the integrity of the prompt features and to ensure that the code was returning a correct result.
+Results of these tests can be found [here](./Documents/Football_Shootout_Manual_Tests.pdf).

 ## 2. Features